AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 2.md

 Darcy's law is valid for laminar fluid flow only.
 It does not apply to turbulent flow.
 We can consider slow flow more easily as laminar flow

 Hydraulic conductivity depends on the size of the sediment.
-Fine sediment (e.g. clay) is low conductivity.
+Fine sediment (e.g. clay) is low conductivity. high permeability is high hydraulic conductivity

+Darcy's experiment is 1-dimensional.
+We can also show it in 3 dimensions.
+For every direction, darcy's law in that direction.

+Hydraulic conductivity vs intrinsic permeability
+- Dependent on fluid properties (such as density or viscosity) versus independent of fluid properties
+- Dependent on medium properties vs only dependent on medium properties
+- L/T versus L^2

+For both: connectivity of pores is important, as well as the tortuosity of the pore network (i.e. whether pores are connected linearly)

+When fluid properties are taken into account do flow velocity calculations, we use hydraulic conductivity, which can be derived from permeability, fluid viscosity and density

+The real subsurface is complex, in other words, heterogeneous.